atomic-app/atomic-sdk-flutter-releases/README.md

 The method accepts an optional configuration parameter.
 The configuration object, `AACStreamContainerObserverConfiguration`, allows you to customize the observer's behavior with the following properties, which are all optional:

 - **pollingInterval**: defines how frequently the system checks for updates when the WebSocket service is unavailable.
 The default interval is 15 seconds, but it must be at least 1 second.
 If a value less than 1 second is specified, it defaults to 1 second.
 - **filters**: filters applied when fetching cards for the stream container.
 It defaults to `null`, meaning no filters are applied.
-See [Filtering cards](#filtering-cards) for more details of stream filtering.
+See [Filtering cards](https://documentation.atomic.io/sdks/flutter#filtering-cards) for more details of stream filtering.
 :::info Filters
 The legacy filter `AACCardFilter.byCardInstanceId` for `observeStreamContainer` only works on iOS, not Android.
 :::
 - **runtimeVariables**: A map of runtime variables which will be resolved before observing the stream container.
 Defaults to `null`.
-See [Runtime variables](#runtime-variables) for more details of runtime variables.
+See [Runtime variables](https://documentation.atomic.io/sdks/flutter#runtime-variables) for more details of runtime variables.
 - **runtimeVariableResolutionTimeout**: the maximum time allocated for resolving variables in the delegate.
 If the tasks within the delegate method exceed this timeout, or if the completionHandler is not called within this timeframe, default values will be used for all runtime variables.
 The default timeout is 5 seconds and it cannot be negative.
 - **runtimeVariableAnalytics**: whether the `runtime-vars-updated` analytics event, which includes the resolved values of each runtime variable, should be sent upon resolution.
 The default setting is `false`.
 If you set this flag to `true`, ensure that the resolved values of your runtime variables do not contain sensitive information that shouldn't appear in analytics.
-See [SDK analytics](#sdk-analytics) for more details on runtime variable analytics.
+See [SDK analytics](https://documentation.atomic.io/sdks/flutter#sdk-analytics) for more details on runtime variable analytics.

-### Stopping the observation {#stopping-the-observation}
+### Stopping the observation
 The observer ceases to function when you call `AACSession.logout()`.
 Alternatively, you can stop the observation using the token returned from the observation call mentioned above:

 ```Dart